Janet D. Elashoff: Career

 While at UCLA and Cedars-Sinai, she wrote the program nQuery Advisor, widely used to estimate the sample size requirements for pharmaceutical testing, and spun off the company Statistical Solutions LLC to commercialize it.

-She has been a fellow of the American Statistical Association since 1978, following in the steps of her father who was also a fellow.
+She has been a Fellow of the American Statistical Association since 1978, following in the steps of her father who was also a Fellow of the ASA.